aecon/AggreQuant/README.md

 The code is developed by Athena Economides.
 The corresponding publication is in preparation.

-If you are interested to use this code for your analysis, please contact EvaAthena_DOT_Economides_AT_usz.ch.
+If you are interested to use this code for your analysis, please contact: `athena_DOT_economides_AT_uzh.ch`.

 Athena Economides, PhD
 Lab of Prof. Adriano Aguzzi